 - Single-pane glazed windows are available but not generally used as the main window source for homes or businesses.
 While they provide clear visibility, single-pane windows are not energy efficient.

-- To better utilize a windows ability to function at its best, consider double-pane glazed glass.
+- To better utilize a windows ability to function at its best, consider replacement double-pane glass windows glass.
 What makes this type so efficient in buffering outside temperatures is the gas that fills the pocket between the two window panes.

-- Triple-pane glazed windows are cost competitive, energy efficient, maintains interior comfort levels, reduces outside noise, and offers a high level of energy efficiency.
+- Replacement triple-pane glass windows are cost competitive, energy efficient, maintains interior comfort levels, reduces outside noise, and offers a high level of energy efficiency.
 Triple-glazed windows are better suited to colder climates.

 Benefits of Installing New Windows in Georgia